Olly Merrill ’10

 What impact do you hope your gift will have?

-Given that its an estate plan, I hope the impact will come far in the future!
+Given that we’re talking about legacy (testamentary) giving, I hope the impact will come far in the future!
 I recognize that my individual contribution might not make a huge dent on its own, but I believe the collective impact of alumni giving is vital.
 I want to ensure the college has the resources to remain a meaningful place for future students, just as it was for me.

 Can you share the process for making a planned gift?